QBobWatson/ref-155x/README.md

 Slides can be compiled in one of five modes:
 * `texing`: This is what you get when you compile `slides.tex`.
 It compiles in `presentation` mode, with `webonly` material rendered semi-transparent.
 This is useful when you're actively working on the slides.
 * `class`: This is what you get when you compile `slides-class.tex`.
 It compiles in `presentation` mode, with `webonly` material blanked out.
 This is meant for in-class slides.
 * `web`: This is what you get when you compile `slides-web.tex`.
 It compiles in `handout` mode, with `webonly` material visible.
-That day's announcements appear on the first slide.
 This is meant to be put on the web after class.
 * `blank`: This is what you get when you compile `slides-blank.tex`.
 It compiles in `handout` mode, with `webonly` material blanked out, and the polls deleted.
-That day's announcements appear on the first slide.
 This is meant to be put on the web *before* class; students like to print these out and take notes in the blank spots.
 * `mine`: This is what you get when you compile `slides-mine.tex`.
 It compiles in `handout` mode, with `webonly` material rendered semi-transparent, and instructor notes (from the `\note{}` command) in a separate page to the right.
 This is meant for the instructor to use during class.

+In all modes, the day's announcements are prepended to the output.

 ### Preparing a Lecture